microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 ### Timing cache
 Enabling `trt_timing_cache_enable` will enable ORT TRT to use TensorRT timing cache to accelerate engine build time on a device with the same compute capability.
 This will work across models as it simply stores kernel latencies for specific configurations.
 Those files are usually very small (only a few KB or MB) which makes them very easy to ship with an application to accelerate the build time on the user end.

-Following exapmles shows build time reduction with timing cache:
+The following examples shows build time reduction with timing cache:

 |Model | no Cache | with Cache|
 | ------------- | ------------- | ------------- |